itzg/docker-minecraft-server/README.md

 ### Running an Airplane server

-An [Airplane](https://github.com/TECHNOVE/Airplane) server, which is a fork of Tuinity aimed at further improving server performance at high playercounts.
+An [Airplane](https://airplane.gg) server, which is "a stable, optimized, well supported 1.17 Paper fork."

     -e TYPE=AIRPLANE